APH’s Road to Code

 - Raise expectations for student success.

 - Create a coding progression from one tool to the next.

 - Construct inclusive tools for both visually impaired and sighted students.

 - Ensure all products are available with Quota funds.

-Several years in the works, we’re excited to share the educational tools that currently make up our roadmap and one that will soon be released.
+Several years in the works, we’re excited to share the educational tools that currently make up our roadmap.
 We’ve listed them by age/skill level appropriateness starting with pre-k learners and working on down the road to higher level tools to assist students on their coding journey.

 Road to Code